volkankahraman/flutter_test_project/README.md

 ```
 json-server --watch db.json
 ```

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+> You need to have json server running in order for the app to work For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.